How to Order a Student Parking Pass

 Overnight Parking Pass

 The cost for an overnight parking pass is $650 for the academic year.
-Payment for the overnight parking pass must be made by cash, check, or charge.
-Financial aid funds cannot be used to pay for the pass unless you have a credit on your CCAD account after tuition and fees have been deducted for the term.
+Payment must be made by cash, check, or charge.
+Financial aid funds cannot be used unless you have a credit on your CCAD account after tuition and fees have been deducted for the semester.

 Parking pass fees are nonrefundable.